oracle/node-oracledb/doc/api.md

 ###### <a name="createpoolpoolattrssessioncallback"></a> 3.3.1.1.15 `sessionCallback`

 ```
-String sessionCallback | function sessionCallback(Connection connection, String requestedTag, String actualTag, function callback)
+String sessionCallback | function sessionCallback(Connection connection, String requestedTag, function callback)
 ```

 When `sessionCallback` is a Node.js function, it will be invoked for each `pool.getConnection()` call that will return a brand new connection in the pool.
-It will also be called if `pool.getConnection()` requests a connection from the pool with a given [`tag`](#getconnectiondbattrstag), and that tag does not match the connection's current actual tag.
+It will also be called if `pool.getConnection()` requests a connection from the pool with a given [`tag`](#getconnectiondbattrstag), and that tag value does not match the connection's current actual tag.
 It will not be invoked for other `getConnection()` calls.
+The tag requested by `pool.getConnection()` is passed as the `requestedTag` parameter and the actual tag is available in [`connection.tag`](#propconntag).

 The session callback is called before `getConnection()` returns so it can be used to do logging, or efficiently set session state such as with ALTER SESSION statements.
-Make sure any session state is set in the `sessionCallback` function prior to it calling its own `callback` function otherwise the session will not be correctly set when `getConnection()` returns.
+Make sure any session state is set and `connection.tag` is updated in the `sessionCallback` function prior to it calling its own `callback` function otherwise the session will not be correctly set when `getConnection()` returns.

-When node-oracledb is using Oracle Client libraries 12.2 or later, `sessionCallback` can alternatively be a string containing the name of a PL/SQL procedure to be called when `getConnection()` requests a [`tag`](#getconnectiondbattrstag), and that tag does not match the connection's actual tag.
-The tag must be a [multi-property tag][125].
+When node-oracledb is using Oracle Client libraries 12.2 or later, the tag must be a [multi-property tag][125] with name=value pairs like "k1=v1;k2=v2".

+When using Oracle Client libraries 12.2 or later, `sessionCallback` can be a string containing the name of a PL/SQL procedure to be called when `pool.getConnection()` requests a [`tag`](#getconnectiondbattrstag), and that tag does not match the connection's actual tag.
 When the application uses [DRCP connections](#drcp), a PL/SQL callback can avoid the [round-trip][124] calls that a Node.js function would require to set session state.
 For non-DRCP connections, the PL/SQL callback will require a round-trip from the application.

 The PL/SQL procedure declaration is: